Support the Gardens

 A flower pathway takes you past our olive trees and through our nursery where we have dedicated spaces to welcome students on field trips.
 Here we prepare and propagate plants before we add them to our collection.

-As you enter the first walkway of the Chilean Gardens, you will note a Chilean Soapbark Tree on your right.
-The Soapbark Tree provides the adjuvant, a chemical compound affecting immunity, as a part of the shingles and COVID-19 vaccines.
+As you enter the first walkway of the Chilean Gardens, you will see a Chilean Soapbark Tree on your right.
+The Soapbark Tree provides an adjuvant, a chemical compound boosting immunity and enhancing effectiveness, for the shingles and COVID-19 vaccines.

 Continue to Summit Plateau, lined with California pepper trees, where many of our events occur.
 Then on to the Karoo Gardens... abundant with Aloe.
 Here you will feel like you’re at the top of the world.